-Dean’s decades of combined-experience in IT and Psychotherapy is rarely seen in other counsellors.
+Dean’s decades of combined IT and psychotherapy expertise is uncommon among British counsellors.

-Whilst some other counsellors may be hurrying to transition their practice to video, you may feel confident with Dean Richardson’s considerable experience to help manage your online video therapy.
+While some other therapists were rushing to convert their practice to video, you can trust Dean Richardson’s extensive years of experience to manage your online video therapy.

 Beginning Video Counselling Together

-- You’ll send your session fee beforehand (such as using your Banking App to make a BACS transfer or paying by card/PayPal using my Online Card Payment Service).
+- You’ll send your session fee prior to the session (such as using your Banking App to make a BACS transfer or paying by card/PayPal using my Online Card Payment Service).

 - A private meeting room will have been created when we began setting up our counselling contract.
 You will have been emailed the room’s URL and password.